 What are the shared problems?
 This is what Pragmatic Institute calls it and I really like it.
 If you've got a lot of the same problems, and you've got the same problems, you guys are different segments.
-Product marketers are used to doing or calling it by industry, geography, title or role, size of company, etc., it's basically clustering problems.
+Product marketers are used to doing or calling it by industry, geography, title or role, size of the company, etc., it's basically clustering problems.

-This is what do you charge for?
+This is what you charge for?
 What is your customer value?
 Are you B2B or B2C?
 Talk to your customers, if they value a metric, that's your pricing metric, because that's what they care about.
 It's probably what they're thinking about when they think about ROI too.
-Some examples are users, data, email, message, integrations, there are so many different pricing metrics there's not a finite number on my list.
+Some examples are users, data, email, message, and integrations, there are so many different pricing metrics there's not a finite number on my list.

 So you've heard of good, better, best.
 That's very common, and there's science behind why good, better, best works really well.
 Some of the conversation options include, where do you put new features?
 How do you cross-sell?
 How do you upsell?
 All of these are very important and they're very powerful.

 These three levers, highlighted in red, are more categorized as value levers.
 Each of these is a very powerful tool, you have to have every single one of them.
 And if you're not making a conscious decision, you've actually made an unconscious decision on how you're doing these and so you're doing it already by default.

 Ready for action